-I’ve seen a lot of travel sites that talk about their trips, but they almost never give people an idea of how much a similar trip would cost.
+I’ve seen a lot of travel sites that talk about their trips, but almost never give people an idea of how much a similar trip would cost.
 I think transparency is important, which brings me to my new series – Trip Budget Breakdowns.
 First up: how much our two week Italy trip cost us.

-To be completely honest/upfront, these numbers aren’t 100% accurate.
-Even with all my spreadsheets and credit card statements, it’s not super easy to backtrack and keep track of costs after the fact.
-They are in the ballpark though (give or take a couple hundred dollars).
+To be completely honest/upfront, my calculations for how much we spent likely aren’t 100% accurate.
+Even with all my spreadsheets and credit card statements, it’s not super easy to backtrack and tally up costs after the fact!
+They are in the ballpark though, give or take a couple hundred dollars.
 Keep in mind that this was the total cost for two people with a mixed-budget style.
-Thanks to inflation prices have unfortunately risen a bit since we took our trip in 2022, so I’ve added a cost estimate for 2025 at the bottom of each section.
-I know everyone has different thoughts on what is a “realistic budget”, so I’ve also included ideas on how to make things more budget-friendly at the end.

 Pre-Trip Estimate: $7,415 -vs- Actual Trip Cost: $7,460 (2022)

-Taking the exact same trip in 2025 would likely cost closer to $9,240.
+Taking a similar trip in 2026 would likely cost closer to $9,035.

 Flights